Rafipilot/embedding_bucketing/README.md

  ```bash
    new_bucket(name)
   ```
-Creates a new word bucket by generating the embedding of the word and saving it to the cache.
+Creates a new word bucket by generating the embedding of the word and saving it to the cache and assigns it a unique numerical id.

 7.
  ```bash